tropiano/tropianhs/_posts/2025-04-18-march-report.md

 | HuggingFace       | - $0.77        |
 | Total             | + $105.01      |

-Book sales are **sales are in line with 2024**, which is a bad news because in the last months they have been increasing on average.
+Book sales are really going down.
+I am looking at April data so far and they look even worse.
+It might be that some competitor books entered the space or simply the audience is not interested anymore.
+I don't think this is temporary.
+It might be the beginning of  and **sales are in line with 2024**, which is a bad news because in the last months they have been increasing on average.
 Nothing new on the expenses side, and I am asking myself if I really should spend more now that I am making some money with freelancing.
 I could **maybe spend on advertising** to try to grow some of my side projects.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co